ezhivas/ticketmanager-service/README.md

 # Ticket Management API

-A Node.js/Express API for managing users and tickets with JWT authentication.
+A Node.js/Express API for managing users and tickets with JWT authentication and RBAC.

 ## Features